Chapter 1: Reunions

 A young woman, who must have been in her early thirties, came in.
 She was tall and thin, and had her dark red hair tied up in a high ponytail.
 She looked serious and shy, and her eyes showed a hint of sadness and regret.

-Semyl looked in another direction when the newcomer got into the room, and Razma sighed.
-That young woman had a certain negative effect on them, that they couldn't repress.
+Semyl looked in another direction when the newcomer got into the room, while Razma sighed.
+That young woman had a certain negative effect on them, something that they couldn't –nor wanted to- repress.

 Pauly shook his head at his friends' attitude towards her.
 "What's the matter, Hope?", he asked, resigned.

-"I wanted to ask you how are we going to do to get the new donation", she said, calmly, as if nothing had ever happened around her.
+"I wanted to ask you what we are going to do to get the new donation", she said, calmly, as if nothing had ever happened around her.
 "I mean, it's an important one"

 "I can go", Semyl said, shrugging.